The Perth and Peel @ 3.5million land use planning and infrastructure frameworks aim to accommodate 3.5 million people by 2050.

 They encourage significantly greater infill development with almost half of the required 800,000 new homes – 380,000 at a minimum - to be built through infill development.
 The majority of these – around 214,000 – will be built in existing suburbs within the Central sub-region and particularly through alignment with METRONET and the State Government’s Our Priorities: Sharing Prosperity initiative.

 The frameworks are not static documents.
 They are monitored and reviewed to ensure they remain contemporary and responsive to Government priorities and community need.
-A review is anticipated to get underway in 2021.

 The Perth and Peel @ 3.5 Million frameworks won the Improving Planning Process and Practices award at the Planning Institute of Australia (WA) 2018 awards for planning excellence.